life4/enc/README.md

 cat locked.key | ./enc key unlock --password 'my secret pass' > unlocked.key
 ```

-Pro tip: you can chain `enc key unlock` and `enc key lock` to change the password for the key. it's good to update your passwords time-to-time.
+**Tip**: you can chain `enc key unlock` and `enc key lock` to change the password for the key.
+It's good to update your passwords time-to-time.

 To use a locked key when using `encrypt` or `decrypt`, pass both `--key` and `--password` at the same time: